 - No Large Motorized Scooters.

-Delight in an incredible Circle Island Tour of Oahu, promising excitement and adventure with unique individuals who will share Hawaiian history, trivia, and teach a few local words.
-This tour is relaxed, offering a full day to enjoy the stunning Island of Oahu.
+Enjoy an amazing Circle Island Tour of Oahu, guaranteed to provide excitement and adventure with unique individuals who will share Hawaiian history, trivia, and teach a few local words.
+This tour is relaxed and offers a full day of enjoying the beautiful island of Oahu.

 For a full refund, cancel at least 24 hours before the scheduled departure time.